Z7Gao/z7gao.github.io/_pages/about.md

 I am passionate about advancing biomedical imaging for both clinical and scientific purposes using generative models.
 Free free to reach me out at [email](gaozqqd@gmail.com) if we have shared interest.

+News
+---
+* 2024/05: I received ISBI 2024 student travel grant.
+I'll be in Greece at May 26 to May 31 and present some oral papers.
+Feel free to reach out!
+* 2024/04: One first-author paper accepted by ISBI as an oral paper.
+* 2023/09: I received first-class graduate student scholarship, 2023.

 Education
 -----
 * M.S. in Biomedical Engineering, University of Science and Technology of China, 2022-2025 (expected)
-  * First-level graduate student scholarship, 2022, 2023.
+  * First-class graduate student scholarship, 2022, 2023.
 * B.E. in Computer Science and Technology, ShanghaiTech University, 2018-2022
   * GPA: 3.73/4.00, ranking 6% in CS major.
   * Honored with ShanghaiTech outstanding graduate in the class of 2022.